Location: 43.13138N 3.02356E

 At Gruissan, winds are mostly westerlies larger than 4 Beaufort only 5 to 15% of time.

-In order not to be facing the wind, sailing ships have to tack reaching an angle with the wind direction of not less than around 60° (see more on this in ‘Ancient Ships‘) as shown on the picture above.
-In front of the hill of Bages ships made a starboard turn towards Le Castelou where we believe the main port of Narbo was located on the ancient Aude river estuary.
+In order not to be facing the wind, sailing ships have to tack reaching an angle with the wind direction of not less than around 60° (see more on this in ‘Ancient sailing‘) as shown on the picture above.
+In front of the hill of Bages ships made a starboard turn towards Le Castelou where it is believed the main port of Narbo was located on the ancient Aude river estuary.
+However, this tacking sailing technique is very unconfortable for both ship and crew, and it was used only if there was no other choice.

 Access was probably also possible through the Grau de Gruissan and/or the Grau de Grazel, ships sailed on the the Etang de Gruissan at the toe of the Gruissan village on top of its hill.
-Sailing North or South of the Gruissan village, they had to cross two narrows with a minimum width of 200 to 250 m between the hills.
-Passing these narrows was difficult with head winds from West to NW and this area probably required help of land-based hauling.
+Sailing north or south of the Gruissan village, they had to cross two narrows with a minimum width of 250 to 350 m between the hills.
+Passing both narrows was difficult with head winds from west to NW and this area probably required help of land-based hauling.

 CAVERO, J., 2014, « L’évolution des étangs narbonnais », éd.
 Parc Naturel Régional de la Narbonnaise en Méditerranée.